 The images below are all photographs that I would never have printed, but the intervention of unplanned errors have created new stories that I feel are more interesting and now compelling.
 These images that were once more or less forgotten, have become engaging in their new misremembered state.

-Misremember – will be a planned site specific show, or a book project in the future.
+Misremember – will be a planned site specific show, and has already become a book project.

 NOTE: Click on the image below to open a more pleasing larger image.